 - Lake Gardens: a popular recreational park

-Flights to Malaysia land in Kuala Lumpur International Airport, which is worth checking out even if you arrived by an alternate route.
+International flights to Malaysia often land at Kuala Lumpur International Airport, which is worth checking out even if you've arrived by an alternate route.
 Its incredible architecture has ranked it one of the most beautiful airports in the world.

 Get off the beaten path in Sabah, where you can enjoy world-class scuba diving and gorgeous nature reserves.
 Sabah is located in northeastern Malaysia on the breathtaking island of Borneo.
 Here, you can climb Mount Kinabalu or dive into the relaxing ocean waters surrounding Sipadan Island.